calistasalsabila/Programming-Language/Python/material/09_OOPDunder.md

 | `__add__`  | Overload `+` operator |
 | `__eq__`  | Define `==` comparison |

-With dunder methods, you can make your Python classes more intuitive and powerful! 🚀🔥
+With dunder methods, you can make your Python classes more intuitive and powerful!

 ---

-Happy coding! 🐍💡
+> 📚 This is part of the Python chapter.